 As the name implies, React JSON schema form, allows you to define your form using JSON!
-You can then pass your JSON schema into a component and your form magically builds; sounds good right?
-To get started with React JSON schema form, install it via NPM:
+You can pass your JSON schema into a component and your form magically builds without you having to set up the form elements yourself, sounds good right?
+To get started with React JSON schema form, install it via this NPM command:

-Once the library is installed, you can need to define your schema, like so:
+Once the library is installed, you can need to define your forms schema, like so: